thinkcompany/think_dev-standards/development-standards/accessibility.md

 #### Initial Markup

-Creating web page that meetings our accessibility criteria starts with including important information about the document you are writing in the head.
+Creating web pages that meet our accessibility criteria starts with including important information about the document you are writing in the head.

 ##### Language and Localization